 Course Requirements Checklist

-There will be 7 Discussion Board Forums throughout this course.
-The student is required to provide a thread in response to the provided topic for each forum.
+Discussions are collaborative learning experiences.
+Therefore, there will be 7 Discussions throughout this course.
+The student is required to provide a thread in response to the provided topic for each Discussion.
 Each thread is to be a minimum of 250 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be 100 words.
+Each reply must be at minimum of 100 words.

 The student will choose a topic for the Research Paper related to criminal investigation and submit it along with at least 2 references.